Dbross/atct/examples/README.md

 ## Running the Examples

-Make sure you have the pyATcT package installed and the environment variable set:
+Make sure you have the atct package installed and the environment variable set:

 ```bash
 # Install the package